 6. Seek Professional Support:

 If touch starvation persists or you’re struggling to communicate your needs effectively, consider seeking the support of a qualified couples therapist.
 They can help facilitate open conversations, provide guidance on addressing touch deprivation, and offer tailored strategies to strengthen your connection.
-You can find a directory of specialised Brisbane couples counsellors here: The Hart Centre.
+You can find a directory of specialised Sunshine Coast couples counsellors here: The Hart Centre.
 If you’re an individual struggling with how to navigate your relationship and you’d like someone to chat it through with, feel free to book an appointment with us at Golden Thread Therapy.

 Summary